programlg

 Gabriele Galasso

 Gabriele Galasso was born in 1995 in Umbria.
-He graduated in Cinema from the DAMS program at Alma Mater Studiorum in Bologna.
-Following his passion for art, he realized that his artistic expression occurs through photography.
-He enrolled in a two-year photography course at Spazio Labo' and, upon completing his training, initially joined the team as an assistant for courses and masterclasses, later becoming an instructor for digital and analog photography courses.
+He graduated in Cinema Studies at DAMS at Alma Mater Studiorum in Bologna, and following his passion for art, he realized that his artistic expression comes through photography.
+He enrolled in a two-year photography course at Spazio Labo', and at the end of the program, he joined the team initially as an assistant for courses and masterclasses and later as an instructor for digital and analog photography courses.
+His photographic interest is particularly focused on personal artistic research, while he also works on commissioned projects for brands, companies, and events.

-His photographic interest is particularly directed towards personal artistic research while undertaking commissioned work for brands, companies, and events.
-Additionally, he designs educational programs aimed at children, using tools to raise awareness of photographic language through practical and experiential workshops and basic photography concepts.
+In addition, he designs educational programs aimed at young children, creating tools to raise awareness of photographic language through practical and experiential workshops and basic photography concepts for children and teenagers.

 He currently lives and works in Florence, collaborating with various organizations.